koallen/ntu-course-planner-cli/README.md

 ##Usage

-To use this little script, you can either clone this repo to your own computer or download the ZIP file.
+To use this program, you can either clone this repo to your own computer or download the ZIP file.

-Then you can use the terminal to run this script by simply typing `python3 main.py`
+Then you can use the terminal to run this program by simply typing `python3 planner.py`

 The result which has all the possible combination of indexs is saved as a text file called *result.txt*.
 Just open the folder where the code is and you can see the file